basnijholt/nijho.lt/content/post/agentic-coding/index.md

 Not by accident—I was just working at my optimal pace.
 The experience was so mind-blowing that within two weeks, I'd spent nearly $200 and immediately upgraded to the $200/month Pro plan.

-To put this in perspective: Using my command-line tool `ccusage` to track token consumption, I calculated that I used **$10,000 worth of API tokens in my first month**.
+To put this in perspective: Using a command-line tool `ccusage` to track token consumption, I calculated that I used **$10,000 worth of API tokens in my first month**.
 Thankfully, the Pro plan capped my cost at $200!

 ### What Made Claude Code Different?